Mississippi Building Blocks – Quick Facts

 Developmentally appropriate classrooms include play areas for manipulatives; blocks; dramatic play; books, puzzles and table games; water and sand; puppets; woodworking; and large muscle activities.
 There should be a variety of quiet and more active areas to accommodate children’s different temperaments and needs.
 Props contained in these learning centers should be changed to reflect themes or areas of interest to the children (Ryczynski & Troy, 1996).

-Our parent advocate provides education services to families, focusing on children’s growth and development as well as families’ involvement in their children’s education – joint efforts to enhance community involvement to local child care centers.
+Our Family Advocates provide education services to families, focusing on children’s growth and development as well as families’ involvement in their children’s education – joint efforts to enhance community involvement to local child care centers.

 Business advisors are here to assist child care directors in their quest to providing the best child care program.
 This is done with the use of the Program Administration Scale.
 This scale is designed to reliably measure the leadership and management practices of center-based early childhood organizations.
 This is the only instrument of its kind to focus exclusively on organization-wide administrative issues.